Gatherings

-Gatherings are the central place of community within Urban Monastics.
-We gather together regularly to pray the Liturgy of the Hours, partake in the Eucharist, and participate in a conversation together.
-It is an encouraging time, focused on worship and community.
+Gatherings are a central place of community within Urban Monastics.
+We gather together regularly to pray the Liturgy of the Hours, partake in the Eucharist, and have a conversation.
+It is an encouraging and prayerful time that is focused on worship, with community time afterward.
 Join us!

 Our Next Gathering